jgchoti/job_rejection_analysis/README.md

 ✅ **DO:**

-- Use "appreciate" instead of generic "thank" (+315% more impact)
+- Use "appreciate" instead of generic "thank"
 - Include 2 joy words: "wish you the best" or "hope you find a great fit"
-- Follow 6:1 ratio: 6 positives per 1 apology (safe zone)
+- Follow 4:1 ratio: 4 positives per 1 apology (safe zone)
 - Be specific: "impressed by your approach to X" > "you're qualified"
 - Use "disappointed" if acknowledging outcome (-0.17 impact)